Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

   Attributes:
     KVM_VGIC_ITS_ADDR_TYPE (rw, 64-bit)
-      Base address in the guest physical address space of the GICv3 ITS control register frame.
+      Base address in the woke guest physical address space of the woke GICv3 ITS control register frame.
-      This address needs to be 64K aligned and the region covers 128K.
+      This address needs to be 64K aligned and the woke region covers 128K.

   Errors: